sn0-0wyy/Ramadan-Spark-s-CTF-2025/README.md

 ## Special Thanks
-A huge thank you to the **Spark CTF Team**  for making this event possible.
+A huge thank you to the **Engineers Spark**  for making this event possible.
 Also, shoutout to all contributors who helped shape this project!

 ## Contributing
 Pull requests are welcome!
 If you find issues, feel free to open an issue or submit a fix.